WiseLife42/GetADPSO/README.md

 ```
 # python3 GetADPSO.py -h

-usage: GetADPSO.py [-h] -u USERNAME -p PASSWORD -d DOMAIN --dc-ip DC_IP
+usage: GetADPSO_v4.py [-h] -u USERNAME -p PASSWORD -d DOMAIN [--dc-host DC_HOST] [--kerberos] [--ccache CCACHE] [-v]

-Script to retrieve the msDS-ResultantPSO attribute for all users and groups in Active Directory who have this attribute defined, and show the details of the PSO policies.
+Script to retrieve the msDS-ResultantPSO attribute for all users and groups in Active Directory, and show the details of PSO policies.

 options:
   -h, --help            show this help message and exit